 BMI percentiles show how kids' measurements compare with others the same gender and age.
 For example, if a child has a BMI in the 60th percentile, 60% of the kids of the same gender and age who were measured had a lower BMI.

 BMI is not perfect.
-For example, it's very common for kids to gain weight quickly — and see the BMI go up — during puberty.
+For example, it's very common for kids to gain weight quickly — and see their BMI go up — during puberty.
 Your doctor can help you figure out whether this weight gain is a normal part of development or whether it's something to be concerned about.

-Kids can also have a high BMI if they have a large frame or a lot of muscle, not excess fat.
+Kids also can have a high BMI if they have a large frame or a lot of muscle, not excess fat.
 And a kid with a small frame may have a normal BMI but too much body fat.

 Although BMI is not a direct or perfect measure of body fat, kids at or above the 95th percentile are considered obese, a term doctors use to indicate excess body fat, which increases the risk of weight-related health problems.